Pickling: Process

 In traditional pickling, fruit or vegetables are submerged in brine (20–40 grams/L of salt (3.2–6.4 oz/imp gal or 2.7–5.3 oz/US gal)), or shredded and salted as in sauerkraut preparation, and held underwater by flat stones layered on top.
 Alternatively, a lid with an airtrap or a tight lid may be used if the lid is able to release pressure which may result from carbon dioxide buildup.
 Mold or (white) kahm yeast may form on the surface; kahm yeast is mostly harmless but can impart an off taste and may be removed without affecting the pickling process.

 In chemical pickling, the fruits or vegetables to be pickled are placed in a sterilized jar along with brine, vinegar, or both, as well as spices, and are then allowed to mature until the desired taste is obtained.

 The food can be pre-soaked in brine before transferring to vinegar.
 This reduces the water content of the food, which would otherwise dilute the vinegar.
 This method is particularly useful for fruit and vegetables with a high natural water content.

 In commercial pickling, a preservative such as sodium benzoate or EDTA may also be added to enhance shelf life.
 In fermentation pickling, the food itself produces the preservation agent, typically by a process involving Lactobacillus bacteria that produce lactic acid as the preservative agent.

-Alum, short for aluminum sulfate, is used in pickling to promote crisp texture and is approved, though not recommended, as a food additive by the United States Food and Drug Administration.
+Alum (aluminum sulfate) is used in pickling to promote crisp texture and is approved, though not recommended, as a food additive by the United States Food and Drug Administration.
 Another common crisping agent is calcium chloride, which evolved from the practice of using pickling lime.
 See also firming agent.

 "Refrigerator pickles" are unfermented pickles made by marinating fruit or vegetables in a seasoned vinegar solution.
 They must be stored under refrigeration or undergo canning to achieve long-term storage.

 Japanese Tsukemono use a variety of pickling ingredients depending on their type, and are produced by combining these ingredients with the vegetables to be preserved and putting the mixture under pressure.